Sir George Wharton, 1st Baronet

-Sir George Wharton, 1st Baronet (4 April 1617 – 12 August 1681) was an English Royalist soldier and astrologer.
-He was also known for his poetry.
+Sir George Wharton, 1st Baronet (4 April 1617 – 12 August 1681) was an English army officer, astrologer and poet who served as the Treasurer of the Ordnance from 1670 to 1681.

 Life

 He was the son of a blacksmith in Westmorland.
 He went to Oxford to study, though not admitted to the university.
 He then returned to Westmorland, and in 1642 sold his family property, and raised his own troop of horse for the Royalist cause.
 He shared defeat at Stow-on-the-Wold, in 1643.
 He is said to have served under Jacob Astley, 1st Baron Astley of Reading.

 He then went to Charles I at Oxford, and was given a paymaster position in the Ordnance, under Sir John Heydon.
 At this period he became a friend of Elias Ashmole, helping him to a military commission.

 Wharton attended, with Ashmole, the first meeting in 1647 of the Society of Astrologers at Gresham College.
 It included both William Lilly and John Booker, Parliamentarians who had been on the other side of the astrological pamphlet exchanges in the Civil War that had ended in 1646.

 He was imprisoned in 1649, and might have been executed but his former opponent William Lilly spoke up for him with Bulstrode Whitelocke.
 He was released by the intervention of Ashmole, who made him steward on his Berkshire estates.

 At the English Restoration of 1660, he was reinstated as a paymaster.
 He became Treasurer of the Ordnance in 1670, an office he held until his death.
 He was made a baronet in 1677.